kevink-IAM/IAM-Analyst-Portfolio/README.md

 | **Data Delivery** | Used PowerShell objects and export commands to deliver a clean, structured CSV report, ready for security team review. |

 ### Artifacts (Stored in the `PowerShell Automation` folder)

 * **`Check-MFAStatus.ps1`:** The fully commented, executable script code.

+---

+## Impact Summary

+These projects demonstrate my proven ability to **implement secure IAM workflows**, automate compliance tasks, and **enforce governance** across Microsoft and Okta platforms.
+They reflect the core responsibilities of a modern IAM Analyst operating in real-world enterprise environments.

+Remember to use the **Preview tab** on GitHub to confirm the perfect formatting before you commit the changes.
+Once you hit commit, your portfolio is done!